 Being around bee swarms is a joy and a blessing.

-A gathering of wax and propolis from hive nooks for use in an infused body butter, alongside some spring violets/violas for use in a vinegar.
+A gathering of wax and propolis from hive nooks for use in an infused body butter, alongside some spring violets and violas for use in a vinegar.
+Did you know violas have similar properties to violets and can be used in similar ways?

-Find a blooming hawthorn tree in the spring and spending some time sitting underneath it as a wonderful way to experience some of the real magic of pollinators and plants and the cycles of the seasons.
+Find a blooming hawthorn tree in the spring and spend some time sitting underneath it.
+What a wonderful way to experience the magic of pollinators and plants and the cycles of the seasons.

-Bee Haven is somewhat notorious for using old hive equipment, much of it inherited from the original beekeepers that passed on their hives and apiaries to Rick.
+Bee Haven was somewhat notorious for using old hive equipment, much of it inherited from the original beekeepers that passed on their hives and apiaries to Rick.
+Old is wonderful.

-Oh, the rose petals in the fresh honey.
+Oh, the rose petals and the fresh honey!

 Happy to have this picture of the time I was laying under a peak-blooming Basswood/Linden tree and saw this beautiful big hawk fly over, in between the branches.